1988 Winter Olympics: Event highlights

 As it had in 1976, Canada again failed to win an official gold medal as the host of an Olympic Games.
 Canadians won two gold medals in demonstration events, including by Sylvie Daigle as one of her five medals in short-track speed skating.
 Canada's top official performances came in figure skating where Brian Orser and Elizabeth Manley each won silver medals.
 Promoted by the media as the "Battle of the Brians"—the competition between Orser and American rival Brian Boitano—and the "Battle of the Carmens"—between Witt and American rival Debi Thomas, who had both elected to skate to Bizet's Carmen in their long programs—were the marquee events of the Games.
-Boitano won the gold medal over Orser by only one-tenth of a point.
+Boitano won the gold medal over Orser by one-tenth of a point.
 Witt won the gold while Thomas won the bronze medal.
 Manley was not viewed as a medal contender, but skated the greatest performance of her career to come within a fraction of Witt's gold medal-winning score.

 American speed skater Dan Jansen's personal tragedy was one of the more poignant events of the Games as he skated the 500 metre race mere hours after his sister Jane died of leukemia.
 A gold medal favourite, Jansen chose to compete as he felt it is what his sister would have wanted.
 Viewers around the world witnessed his heartbreak as he fell and crashed into the outer wall in the first quarter of his heat.
 In the 1000 metre race four days later, Jansen was on a world record pace when he again fell.
 After failing again in Albertville, Jansen finally won a gold medal at the 1994 Lillehamer Games.

 One of the most popular athletes from the games was British ski jumper Michael Edwards, who gained infamy by placing last in both the 70 and 90 metre events finishing 70 and 53 points behind his next closest competitor, respectively.
 Edwards' "heroic failure" made him an instant celebrity; he went from earning £6,000 per year as a plasterer before the Games to making £10,000 per hour per appearance afterward.
 Left embarrassed by the spectacle he created, the IOC altered the rules following Calgary to eliminate each nation's right to send at least one athlete and set minimum competition standards for future events.
 Regardless, the President of the Organizing Committee, Frank King, playfully saluted Edwards' unorthodox sporting legacy, which would also be commemorated with a 2016 feature film, Eddie the Eagle.